JooffinHalli/oapi/README.md

  - this.handleRes() - Process response
  - this.headers - Default headers collection

-These utilities are completely optional—use them as needed, or implement your own logic entirely.
+These utilities are completely optional — use them as needed, or implement your own logic entirely.

 ### The Best Documentation